 South Dakota State University’s vision, built on the foundation of the land-grant mission, underscores and assures accessibility of education to a dynamic society.
-Website accessibility serves as a vital supplement to the larger mission and State strives to meet or exceed the Web Content Accessibility Guidelines (WCAG 2.0) established by the World Wide Web Consortium (W3C).
+Website accessibility serves as a vital supplement to the larger mission and State strives to meet Web Content Accessibility Guidelines (WCAG 2.0) A and AA success criteria and section 508 Standards, as amended, or successor standards.

 Accessibility means people with disabilities can perceive, understand, navigate, interact with and contribute to the web in a proportionate and similar capacity as all users.
 Our public web accessibility guide is a single branch of the university’s overall digital accessibility, which includes access to digital learning platforms, textbooks, reading devices, clickers and all related instructional design technologies.
 This guide discusses web accessibility standards and practices only related to the sdstate.edu public website domain content.